levelupcc/level-up/_pages/before-an-event/using-levelup-trainers-curriculum/using-levelup-trainers-curriculum.md

 ---
 layout: content-page
 title: "How To: Using the LevelUp Trainers Curriculum"
-author:
+author: Carol Waters, Nick Sera-Leyva
 summary: "Each of LevelUp's curriculum modules is designed around a topic-based training session, which is in turn composed of a number of  distinct parts - this resource explains the basic structure of a session module, and the logic behind this structure."
-date: 03/00/2016
+date: 2016-03
-permalink: /curriculum/using-levelup-trainers-curriculum/
+permalink: /before-an-event/using-levelup-trainers-curriculum/
-parent: Curriculum
+parent: Before an Event
 breadcrumb: "How To: Using LevelUp Trainers Curriculum"
 weight: 3.1
 ---